Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to standard footwear, you should bring snow boots.
-For visiting Baden-Württemberg, a great option is these boots:
+In addition to day-to-day footwear, you should bring snow boots.
+For visiting Baden-Württemberg, we suggest these boots:

 Waterproof jacket that can be used in snow